segmentstream-com/segmentstream-com.github.io/_docs/events/viewed-experiment.md

       variationName: "New recommendation algorithm"
     },
-    nonInteraction: true,   // If this variable isn't declared nonInteraction: false will be passed by default };
+    nonInteraction: true,   // If this variable isn't declared nonInteraction: false will be passed by default
+    label: 'Example label value 1' // The value of the label variable will be passed to GA };
 } else {
   return {